skwak/skwak.github.io/_posts/2015-07-16-cascadia-fest.markdown

 Right before I left for the conference, I finished up a JavaScript-intensive project at internship, so the conference was perfectly timed for me to get to know the community out there, as well as cosmically expand my mind on the cool things that can be done with JavaScript.

 The conference was divided up into three days: July 8th was CSS day, July 9th was Browser Day, and July 10th was Server Day.
-Here are some highlights:
+Here's a quick wrap-up.

 July 8th: CascadiaCSS